-Hear That Whistle Blow VIII - Homemade Dresses
+Hear That Whistle Blow Vlll - Homemade Dresses

 Katie had always been bought all her clothes for the most part by her grandmother but now Katie did not live near her she must have forgotten about Katie and now her mother would be making her school dresses.
 Money was more scarce and of course, Katie would not say a word about this although she noticed her big sister would not be getting homemade dresses.